ComposableFi/mantis-docs/docs/mantis.md

 ---
 # Introduction

-[Mantis](https://www.mantis.app/) is a vertically integrated intent pipeline complete with expression, execution, and settlement.
-This is accomplished via the Mantis protocol and Mantis rollup.
+[Mantis](https://www.mantis.app/) is the unified trading app on Solana and Ethereum.
+The vision is to become a vertically integrated intent pipeline complete with expression, execution, and settlement.
+This will be accomplished via the Mantis protocol and Mantis rollup.

 Mantis synergizes with the [Inter-Blockchain Communication (IBC) Protocol](https://www.ibcprotocol.dev/) via the [Picasso Network](https://www.picasso.network/) to deliver secure interoperability.
 Ultimately, Mantis strives to establish a decentralized market for cross-domain intent expression.